ashika-rai-n/Mini-Projects/BMI Calculator/README.md

 - Supports **Dark/Light Mode Toggle** for better user experience

 ## How to Use
+1. Download all three files (index.html, style.css and script.js)
-1. Open `bmi.html` in your browser.
+2. Open `bmi.html` in your browser.
-2. Enter your weight and height.
+3. Enter your weight and height.
-3. Click **Calculate BMI** to see your BMI and health category.
+4. Click **Calculate BMI** to see your BMI and health category.
-4. Use the toggle button to switch between dark and light mode.
+5. Use the toggle button to switch between dark and light mode.

 ---